2017 Alwar mob lynching

-The 2017 Alwar mob lynching was the attack and murder of Pehlu Khan, a dairy farmer from Nuh district of Haryana, allegedly by a group of 200 cow vigilantes affiliated with right-wing Hindutva groups in Behror in Alwar, Rajasthan, India on 1 April, 2017.
+The 2017 Alwar mob lynching was the attack and murder of Pehlu Khan, a dairy farmer from Nuh district of Haryana, allegedly by a group of 200 cow vigilantes affiliated with right-wing Hindutva groups in Behror in Alwar, Rajasthan, India on 1 April 2017.
 Six others who were with Pehlu Khan were also beaten by the cow vigilantes.

 Background

 Cows are considered sacred in Hinduism and several Indian states ban their slaughter including Haryana, the home state of the victim, and Rajasthan, where the lynching took place.
 There have been instances of cattle theft in India and several Hindu vigilante groups have arisen, especially during the administration of the Hindu nationalist Bharatiya Janata Party, in the name of protecting cattle from theft.
-These vigilante groups have extra-judicially targeted people suspected of cattle smuggling, thought most victims of such violence have been Muslim livestock traders.
+These vigilante groups have extrajudicially targeted people suspected of cattle smuggling, though most victims of such violence have been Muslim livestock traders.
 At the time of the attack, Rajasthan and the neighboring state of Haryana were ruled by the Bharatiya Janata Party, and cow vigilante groups were particularly active in these states.

 Incident

 The victim was Pehlu Khan, a 55-year old resident Jaisinghpur village, in Nuh tehsil of Mewat.
 On 31 March, he left his village for Jaipur to purchase dairy cattle.
 Khan was one of only 10 dairy farmers in his village, and he was hoping to increase milk production for the upcoming holy month of Ramadan.

 On 1 April, Khan, along with six others, was returning from Jaipur to his village in Nuh, Haryana, carrying cows and calves.
 They were allegedly stopped near Jaguwas crossing near Behror at the Jaipur-Delhi national highway by 200 cow vigilantes.
 Khan showed a Jaipur civic document as proof the cows had been bought for milk.
-According to Irshad, the son of Pehlu Khan who with him, "We had all the relevant papers to show that we were carrying the cows for dairy farming.
+According to Irshad, the son of Pehlu Khan who was with him, "We had all the relevant papers to show that we were carrying the cows for dairy farming.
 We showed them the receipt of sale and purchase.
 But they were in no mood to listen to us.
 They tore our documents and attacked my father in front of my eyes."

 Despite the documentation, Khan and others were dragged out of their vehicles.
 The mob beat them with rods and sticks and captured the violence on video.
-Pehlu Khan died from his injuries days later on 3 April, 2017, whilst others, though seriously injured, survived.
+Pehlu Khan died from his injuries days later on 3 April 2017, whilst others, though seriously injured, survived.

 The perpetrators also reportedly robbed the victims of their cellphones and wallets (the victims said they lost Rs.
 110,000).